Five Reasons to Cultivate a Love of Reading in Students

 Reading and comprehension require students to be able to engage their brains by collecting different words, scenes, and characters in a book to create a complete story.
 Reading and writing regularly helps to exercise the brain because these activities require students to recall and build on previous knowledge.

-Additionally, reflecting on passages helps to develop global citizenship in students because it requires them to focus on the important messages in a reading.
+Additionally, reflecting on passages helps to develop global leadership in students because it requires them to focus on the important messages in a reading.
 Have students reflect after reading a book to figure out why the perspective of that story matters and put it in a global context.
 These skills go beyond just language arts and can support learning and understanding in all subjects.

 4. Reading increases knowledge.